This post may contain affiliate links. Please read our disclosure policy.

 Variations and Substitutions

-- Make it a Sauce – the marinade can be made into a sauce by bringing it to a boil and then letting it simmer until it reaches your desired consistency.
-Just remember that used marinade should not be used as a sauce to prevent cross-contamination.
+- Make it a Sauce: To turn the marinade into a sauce, bring it to a boil, then simmer until it thickens.
+Avoid using previously used marinade as a sauce for safety.

 - No Scotch Bonnet?
-You can use habanero peppers instead.
+Substitute with habanero peppers.

 - Burgers – Upgrade your burgers.
-Try this Jerk Burgers with Pineapple Mango Salsa.
+Try my Jerk Burgers.

 - Chicken – The best jerk marinade will pair perfectly with chicken.
-Check out my recipes for Jerk Chicken Poutine, Quick & Easy Jamaican Jerk Chicken, and Jerk Chicken Cobb Salad with Honey Mustard Dressing.
+Check out my recipes for Jerk Chicken Poutine, Traditional Jamaican Jerk Chicken, and Jerk Chicken Cobb Salad with Honey Mustard Dressing.

 - Seafood – Spice up your shellfish with jerk!
 This would taste great with shrimp or salmon.